 There is more to just that.
-All this mess inside the coffee maker provides a perfect breeding ground for microorganisms.
+All this mess inside the coffee maker for college students provides a perfect breeding ground for microorganisms.
 They would keep growing turning your coffee maker into a home for themselves.

 So, you have already put milk in the coffee maker not knowing the after-effects.
 Kudos to you!
 Only if you had read our article before.
 But don’t worry.
 We got you some solutions.
 Put your apron on and get ready for the cleaning job.
 Follow the simple steps to unclog the machine:

 - Mix half water and half vinegar in a cup to make a solution

 - Pour the solution into the machine

 - Repeat the cycle until unclogged completely.
 It can take many cycles!